ICIJ/es-translator/README.md

 Options:
-  --url TEXT                    Elastichsearch URL  [required] --index TEXT                  Elastichsearch Index  [required] --source-language TEXT        Source language to translate from  [required] --target-language TEXT        Target language to translate to  [required] --intermediary-language TEXT  An intermediary language to use when no
+  --url TEXT                    Elastichsearch URL  [required] --index TEXT                  Elastichsearch Index  [required] --interpreter TEXT            Interpreter to use to perform the translation --source-language TEXT        Source language to translate from  [required] --target-language TEXT        Target language to translate to  [required] --intermediary-language TEXT  An intermediary language to use when no